 A Final Word

-Before you get your eye hours of shut-eye, go back to Kristin and read through her Top Ten Things to Avoid Doing on Your ACT Test Day.
+Before you get your eye hours of shut-eye, read about common ACT test day mistakes.
 And then?
 Take a few deep breaths and get your beauty sleep.
 You’re as ready as you’ll ever be, and you’ve done all you can do at this point to maximize your chances of success tomorrow.